-Workplaces can bring many challenges.
-Excessive workload, lack of autonomy, organizational restructuring and performance scrutiny to name a few.
-That is just the nature of work – challenges are everywhere.
-Everybody has got “something going on”, regardless of who they are, what they do, how much they earn etc. Having the right attitude, however, is a great help.
+Workplaces bring many challenges – excessive workload, lack of autonomy, organizational restructuring and performance scrutiny, just to name a few.
+Building resilience in the workplace enables us to respond to the challenges that are just the nature of work.
+Having the right attitude is a great help.
 Family, friends and a great support network is next.
 And finally, having a purpose is crucial in becoming more resilient.

 When you are stressed or finding it difficult to “cope”, this is when you revert back to your core values.
 These values or priorities have been developed over time and evolve as we transition throughout our lives.
 There are a few questions you can ask yourself when attempting to establish your priorities, such as “I do this because?’’ and “I work hard because?’’.
 Defining yourself and your core values is key to being able to complete these statements.
 Equally, building resilience can help you cope with stress and adversity in the workplace by giving you the ability to deal with change, mistakes, and the poor performance of others as well as yourself.

 Here are some tips on how to build resilience in the workplace: